-At the fiscal 2020 meetings of the Sustainability Committee, members discussed specific measures required to achieve Environmental Vision 2050, which aims to reduce greenhouse gas emissions by 50% by 2050, as well as confirmed the progress and reviewed targets for 2025 and 2035.
-In addition, the committee evaluated and identified risks and opportunities related to the environment including climate change following the TCFD (Climate-related Financial Disclosures) recommendations, and discussed the direction of the Company's environmental initiatives, such as waste recovery and recycling based on this and efforts toward a circular economy.
+At the fiscal year 2021 meetings of the Sustainability Committee, the members discussed and updated the specific measures required to achieve Environmental Vision 2050, which aims to reduce greenhouse gas emissions by 50% by 2050, as well as confirming the progress and reviewing the targets for 2025 and long-term goals.

+In addition, the committee evaluated and identified risks and opportunities related to the environment including climate change following the various references and standards including Climate-related Financial Disclosures recommendations, and discussed the direction of the Company's environmental initiatives, such as waste recovery and recycling based on these standards and efforts toward a circular economy.

-Over the past several years, we have explored ways to grow our business while tackling challenges associated with the reduction of greenhouse gas emissions.
-Through the development and spread of products and services that contribute to energy conservation and the mitigation of global warming, we aim to reduce the world's greenhouse gas emissions while further developing our businesses.
-We will focus on disclosing environmental, social and governance (ESG) information, including climate change.
+The Group has continuously explored different ways to grow our business while undertaking challenges associated with the reduction of greenhouse gas emissions and improving our positive impact towards the environment and society.
+Through the development of our technology, products and services that contribute to environmental protection and energy conservation and the mitigation of global warming, we aim to reduce the world's greenhouse gas emissions while further developing our businesses.
+We will focus on disclosing environmental, social and governance ("ESG") information, including climate change.